 The Properties window allows you to edit the properties of a selected object, such as a contour map or axis.
 The Properties window contains a list of all properties for the selected object.
 The Properties window can be left open so that the properties of the selected object are always visible.

+To display the properties for an object, click once on the object in the Contents window or in the plot window.
+The properties are displayed in the Properties window.
 When the Properties window is hidden or closed, double-clicking on an object in the Contents window opens the Properties window with the properties for the selected object displayed.
 To activate the Properties window, click inside the Properties window or press ALT+ENTER on the keyboard.

 The Properties window is opened and closed with the View | Show/Hide | Properties command.
 Clear the Properties check box to close the Properties window.
 Check the Properties check box to open the Contents window.
 Alternatively, you can click on the button in the title bar of the Properties window to close the window.
 You can also right-click on the Properties window title bar and click Hide.
 To activate the Properties window, click inside the Properties window or press ALT+ENTER on the keyboard.